apocalyptech/pympristui/README.md

  - The onscreen text just updates every second, so there'll often be a noticeable (though brief) lag between hitting a command and having the info update onscreen.
    The commands should be executed immediately, though.
+ - This has only been tested against Audacious.
+If other MPRIS servers behave differently (like maybe not including a total track time or something), this might have problems.

 # License